-The mission of the Center for Hoarding is to reduce the misinformation, stigma, and misunderstanding surrounding excessive clutter and hoarding.
-Through professional education, consultations, and collaboration, we empower community partners to implement effective, compassionate, and sustainable solutions that improve outcomes for individuals, families, and the communities they serve.
+The mission of the Center for Hoarding is to reduce the misinformation, stigma, and misunderstanding surrounding excessive clutter and hoarding by strengthening workforce capacity, professional knowledge, and collaborative community responses to these complex situations.
+Through professional education, workforce development, consultation, and collaboration, we empower agencies, community partners, and multidisciplinary professionals to implement effective, compassionate, and sustainable solutions that improve outcomes for individuals, families, and the communities they serve.

 Get Certified.
 Stay Certified.